 Reporting and Voice Recognition

 Since Waze relies on users reporting hazards, etc., it has a set up for reporting something you see.
 While the interface is as good as it could be, it does take your eyes off the road to make a report… unless you use the voice command feature.
-A three-finger tap on the scree will, most of the time, bring up a voice prompt and allow you to report a hazard without taking your eyes off the road.
+A three-finger tap on the screen will, most of the time, bring up a voice prompt and allow you to report a hazard without taking your eyes off the road.
 This works most (75%) of the time, but there are times Waze does a poor job at voice recognition.

 Waze does allow you to turn on the interface without starting navigation, which is very handy if you know where you are going but want traffic and hazard updates along the way.